DefangLabs/defang-docs/docs/tutorials/monitoring-your-services.md

 ---
 sidebar_position: 400
 title: Monitoring Your Services
-description: How to monitoring services deployed with Defang
+description: How to monitor services deployed with Defang
 ---

 # Monitoring Your Services